-- Eligibility will first be determined by students who have a minimum of a 3.5 GPA and 35 documented community-impact volunteer hours. - Students who meet the "3.5/35" qualification will be required to submit a Mustang Chapter of the National Honor Society application (The date will be in the fall & determined by Brett Karkosh & Jordyn VanDraska, MVHS School Counselors).
+- Eligibility will first be determined by students who have a minimum of a 3.5 GPA and 35 documented community-impact volunteer hours. - Students who meet the "3.5/35" qualification will be required to submit a Mustang Chapter of the National Honor Society application.
 Students must show documentation in all four of the Foundations of Mustang Nation. - Just Be Here: Get Involved: Students will list their participation in all MVHS extra-curricular/co-curricular activities and clubs. - Excellence in the Arena: Students will list all awards, recognitions, and honors.
 Students must also document all leadership experiences while at MVHS. - Service above Self: Students will list all volunteer and community service experiences. - While all hours may be listed, the student must find volunteer opportunities to directly impact the greater good of society.
 We encourage students to move out of their comfort zone and impact the community rather than just a neighbor or a friend.
 Before setting up volunteer experiences, it is suggested the students check with the counselor or administration to see if the volunteer experience will be considered as a community impact volunteer hour.
 We would like 21 out of the 35 hours to be community impact hours (60%). - Champions in Life: Students will submit a minimum of a 500 word essay describing in detail how their extracurricular/co-curricular activities and volunteerism have shaped their character.
 Students will also describe characteristics about themselves and other activities for the selection committee to consider. - The applications will be submitted to a five member Honor Society Board by Sep.
-27, 2024.
+26, 2025.
 The five member board will compile the information and distribute it to MVHS faculty.
 All members of the MVHS faculty will have the opportunity to comment regarding each applicant's integrity, professionalism, work ethic, treatment of others, attendance, and classroom behavior. - Based on the application and faculty comments, the five member board will vote on induction into the Mustang Chapter of the National Honor Society.
 Applicants will be notified via mail no later than Oct.
-25, 2024.
+31, 2025. - .
 If an applicant does not meet qualifications or isn't inducted during the junior year, he/she will be eligible to reapply during his/her senior year.